piotrsuchy/flight-optimisation/README.md

 5. [Genetic Synthesis of Recurrent Neural Networks](http://arimaa.com/arimaa/about/Thesis/Thesis.pdf)
 6. [Evolutionary algorithms and their applications to engineering problems](https://link.springer.com/article/10.1007/s00521-020-04832-8)

-### Extra questions to think about

-- what about a return flight after a period of time for passengers?
-- what about planes being late, do I add that into the calculations?
-- what about time zone considerations?

 ### Time performance analysis for different parameters

 For basis parameters like this: